letterengine/production-scripts/README.md

 # How to use this repo?

-Before anything, you'll need to have `python` and a `Unix shell` installed on your computer.
+Before anything, you'll need to have `python` and a `unix shell` installed on your computer.

 - [Python](https://www.python.org/downloads/)
 - The Mac OS Terminal is ready to go![^1]